EvanDiamantidis/TryHackMe/Machines/Blue/README.md

 <br />

-Navigating to this location and listing its contents confirms the existence of the `flag2.txt`, the contents of which answer the second question.
+Navigating to this location we confirm that `flag2.txt` is located in this directory and that its contents answer the second question.

 ![image](https://user-images.githubusercontent.com/14150485/173417083-704c86c0-64f2-494e-b192-eda77d982509.png)

 <br />

-There are multiple ways of varying complexity that we can employ to approach the final task, however our knowledge, common sense and curiosity should suffice.
+There are multiple ways of varying complexity that we can employ to approach the final task.

 The question is hinting us at *Administrators* and *things* they save.
-As we saw in task earlier, there are 3 accounts on this machine.
-Navigating to the `C:\Users\` folder, however, we only see a one along with the default ones, such as `All Users`, `Default`, `Public`, etc.
+As we saw in another task earlier, there are 3 accounts on this machine.
+Navigating to the `C:\Users\` folder, however, we only see one listed along with default accounts, such as `All Users`, `Default`, `Public`, etc.

 ![image](https://user-images.githubusercontent.com/14150485/173415291-0781cd4f-caad-4979-a0ce-61ee698e87c1.png)